Community Health and Education Projects in Gorek

 3. Educational Program at Schools

 “Lesson Study” is a mutual-learning training program in which teachers acquire teaching skills.
-It is unique in Afghanistan as it is implemented at the teachers’ schools so that they can apply the lessons in a real context.
+It is unique in Afghanistan as it is implemented at the teachers’ schools so that they can apply the lessons in real contexts.

 (source: “JVC Annual Report – 2015 report”)Share This: